lakca/notes/src/技术/JavaScript-Packages.md

 Git-style sub commands.
 Auto-generated usage information.
 Determines type of option by checking type of default value (e.g. ['hi'] => <list>).
 Automatically suggests a similar option, if the user entered an unknown one

+## `shellwords`

+Manipulate strings according to the word parsing rules of the UNIX Bourne shell.

 ## spinner

 #### `ora`: Elegant terminal spinner.